-Thank you for visiting the Superior Court's Tentative Ruling web page for Department 5, Judge Carol Overton presiding.
-Department 5 is located in Downtown Superior Court (DTS), 191 North First Street in San Jose.
+Thank you for visiting the Superior Court's Tentative Ruling web page for Department 5, Complex Civil Litigation, Judge Thomas E. Kuhnle presiding.
+The Department is located on the 3rd floor of DTS (Downtown Superior Courthouse) at 191 North First Street in San Jose.

-Law & Motion matters are heard every Tuesday and Thursday at 9:00 a.m.
-Tentative rulings will be accessible on this page after 2:00 p.m. on the court day preceding the scheduled hearing.
+Complex Civil Litigation matters are heard Fridays at 9:00 a.m. or as specially set by the Court.
+Tentative rulings issued by Department 5 will be accessible on this page after 2:00 p.m. on the court day preceding the scheduled hearing.

 To access the online tentative rulings, click on the appropriate link, below.
-(Note: rulings will remain accessible until replaced by the next week's rulings)
+(Note: rulings will remain accessible until replaced by successive rulings.)

 If you do not have access to the Internet during the time period when the rulings are posted and you wish to obtain your tentative ruling, please call (408) 882-2515 for assistance.